Rhetoric: As a course of study

-Another area of rhetoric is the study of cultural rhetorics, which is the communication that occurs between cultures and the study of the way members of the culture communicate with each other.
+Another area of rhetoric is the study of cultural rhetorics, which is the communication that occurs between cultures and the study of the way members of a culture communicate with each other.
 These ideas can then be studied and understood by other cultures, in order to bridge gaps in modes of communication and help different cultures communicate effectively with each other.
 James Zappen defines cultural rhetorics as the idea that rhetoric is concerned with negotiation and listening, not persuasion, which differs from ancient definitions.
-Some ancient rhetoric was looked down on for fear that the persuasive techniques would be used to teach falsehoods.
-Communication in cultural rhetorics is focused on listening and negotiation, and has little to do with persuasion.

-Rhetoric, as an area of study, is concerned with how humans use symbols, especially language, to reach agreement that permits coordinated effort of some sort.
-Harvard University, the first university in the United States, based on the European model, taught a basic curriculum, including rhetoric.
-Rhetoric, in this sense, how to properly give speeches, played an important role in their training.
-Rhetoric was soon taught in departments of English as well.
+Some ancient rhetoric was disparaged because its persuasive techniques could be used to teach falsehoods.
+Communication as studied in cultural rhetorics is focused on listening and negotiation, and has little to do with persuasion.
+Cultural rhetoric is not a singular definition or any one thing, but instead an approach to rhetoric that highlights the connection of culture and rhetoric.
+The article “Interfacing Cultural Rhetorics: A History and a Call” argues that culture and rhetoric should not be viewed only individually, as they often overlap.
+Culture can be studied both as a process and as a context, while rhetoric highlights how these cultural processes and contexts are expressed and negotiated.
+An important theme from the article is that cultural rhetorics emphasized listening and negotiating.
+Bacon’s analysis of coming out narratives highlights how rhetorics are not simply for persuasion, but can help create meaning and “write new bodies into existence”.
+Indigenous rhetoricians, including Malea Powell and Angela Haas, emphasize the importance of place, story, and relationships in cultural rhetorics, highlighting their decolonial nature.

+Canons

+Rhetorical education focused on five canons.
+The Five Canons of Rhetoric serve as a guide to creating persuasive messages and arguments: